 Reading the question entails assessing what knowledge is needed to answer.
-If the facts of the scenario are not in play, then the question can be quickly evaluated and the answer outlines without consulting the scenario.
-On timed exams, reading long fact patterns only to find they are unnecessary for the answer wasted precious time.
+If the facts of the scenario are not in play, then the question can be quickly evaluated and the answer outlined without consulting the scenario.
+On timed exams, reading long fact patterns only to find they are unnecessary for the answer wastes precious time.
 If later questions do relate to the fact pattern, you can target the portion of the fact pattern relevant to the question easily because you know what is being asked of you.

 Classifying essay and exam prompts help you to know how to formulate your answer.
 Look at the question and see whether it can be categorized as a question that calls for one of the following: comparison, lists, description/definition.

 Comparisons are easily spotted.
 Key words such as similar, different, similarities, differences, alike or differ appear in the short answer or essay prompt.
 Additionally, you may be asked to state how one concept resembles a case or a principle in another context.

 Lists are a favorite of law exams.
 Asking a test taker to identify the main sources of international law or prompting a response that outlines the ways in which a court can be seized or the matters over which it has jurisdiction all require lists.

 Descriptions and definitions are tested when an essay asks for the meaning of pacta sunt servanda.
 They may also be required in conjunction with a list to more fully explain concepts or principles.